MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Disable-CsOnlineSipDomain.md

 # Disable-CsOnlineSipDomain

 ## SYNOPSIS
-**THIS IS PRELIMINARY DOCUMENTATION OF UPCOMING FUNCTIONALITY**</br>
 This cmdlet prevents provisioning of users in Skype for Business Online for the specified domain.
 This cmdlet allows organizations with multiple on-premises deployments of Skype For Business Server or Lync Server to safely synchronize users from multiple forests into a single Office 365 tenant. **IMPORTANT:** Only 1 Skype for Business forest can be in hybrid mode at a given time.
+For full details on this scenario, including step-by-step instructions, see [Cloud consolidation for Teams and Skype for Business](https://docs.microsoft.com/en-us/skypeforbusiness/hybrid/cloud-consolidation).

 ## SYNTAX